progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--Occasionally, you may have to do some cleanup — make a repository more compact, clean up an imported repository, or recover lost work.
 This section will cover some of these scenarios.-->

-Gelegentlich will man ein bißchen aufräumen - ein Repository verdichten, ein importiertes Repository entfernen (xxx) oder verloren gegangene Daten wieder herstellen.
+Gelegentlich will man ein bißchen aufräumen – ein Repository verdichten, ein importiertes Repository entfernen (xxx) oder verloren gegangene Daten wieder herstellen.
 Dieses Kapitel wird sich mit einigen derartigen Szenarien befassen.

 <!--### Maintenance ###-->
 ### Wartung ###

 <!--Occasionally, Git automatically runs a command called "auto gc".
 Most of the time, this command does nothing.
 However, if there are too many loose objects (objects not in a packfile) or too many packfiles, Git launches a full-fledged `git gc` command.
 The `gc` stands for garbage collect, and the command does a number of things: it gathers up all the loose objects and places them in packfiles, it consolidates packfiles into one big packfile, and it removes objects that aren’t reachable from any commit and are a few months old.-->

 Git führt den Befehl `auto gc` hin und wieder automatisch aus.
 In den meisten Fällen tut dieser Befehl nichts.
 Wenn allerdings zu viele lose Objekte (d.h.
-Objekte, die nicht in einem Packfile gepackt sind) oder zu viele einzelne Packfiles vorhanden sind, führt Git den Befehl `git gc` aus. `gc` steht für "Garbage Collection".
+Objekte, die nicht in einem Packfile gepackt sind) oder zu viele einzelne Packfiles vorhanden sind, führt Git den Befehl `git gc` aus. `gc` steht für „Garbage Collection“.
 Dieser Befehl führt eine Reihe von Aufgaben durch: er sammelt die losen Objekte und packt sie in ein Packfile, er führt einzelne Packfiles zu einem einzigen, großen Packfile zusammen, und er entfernt Objekte, die mit keinem Commit erreichbar und einige Monate alt sind.

 <!--You can run auto gc manually as follows:-->